 Creditor = An individual, business, or entity that is owed money or has a claim to receive payment from another party, known as the debtor.

 Debtor = An individual, business, or entity that owes money to another party.
-In the context of the B2B sector, debtors are typically businesses that have received goods or services from another company and are obligated to make payment for those goods or services at a later date.
+In the context of the B2B sector, debtors are typically businesses that have received goods or services from another company and are obligated to make payment for those goods or services.

 "Lack of liquidity is one of the most common causes of insolvencies and job losses." – Marwin Ramcke, CEO of the EOS Group.

 The statutory payment period for B2B invoices

 In the UK and the Netherlands, two parties are legally required to agree on a payment term by which buyers must settle an invoice, unlike in Germany where the invoice is generally due upon receipt of goods (BGB § 271 sec.
 1).

 The individual payment deadline must be explicitly noted on the invoice.
 For this purpose, a concrete date (e.g. “Please transfer the amount by 01.05.2023”) or a period (e.g. “Please transfer the amount within the next 60 days”) should be defined.